 To this end, he uses a couple of techniques and styles that all reflect the nature and properties of water.
 He stains and pushes paint into the canvas, creating spaces, edges, and gestures that are used with layer over layer of paint in a fluid and water-like manner.
 He flares out paint one over another, erasing through burns, layering veils of stains, as well as allowing fluid paint to take a life on its own… just like water to provide a refreshing sense of rest for the soul.

 In addition to abstract expressionist paintings that are influenced by water, some of his work combines abstract expressionism with a more modern form of medium: street art stenciling and spray.
 Often, these paintings are social commentaries on our modern life and times: the juxtaposition between disorder and rest.
 Yet, they provide a striking beauty that exists between the balance of reality and hope, and the underlaying power of water that can provide a way forward toward that equation.

 His major influences include Jules Olitski, Mark Rothko, Clyfford Still, Barnett Newman, Gerhard Richter, Makoto Fujimura, Sam Lock, Jean-Michel Basquiat, Banksy, and William Turner.

 He currently lives with his wife and kids in the beautiful log-cabin, biking, and lake community of Medford Lakes, New Jersey, and has participated in a number of local exhibitions, as well as having his work shipped to collectors around the world.

-The best way to find the latest of what Dave is up to is to check out his Instagram and Twitter feeds.
+The best way to find the latest of what Dave is up to is to check out his Instagram feed.